onosproject/onos-config/docs/gnmi.md

 > Here the certificate locations are inside the `onos-cli` pod.
 > If the CA does not exactly match the cert inside `onos-config` and the hostname
 > of the server does not match the cert it is necessary to use the `-insecure`
-> flag - encryption is still used in this case.
+> flag.
+Encryption is still used in this case.

 ## Northbound gNMI Get Request
 __onos-config__ extends standard gNMI as a method of accessing a complete